-This is an review of the classic Nikon NIKKOR 50mm f/1.2 Ai-S by one of our readers, Christian Duguay from Montreal, Canada.
+This is a detailed review of the classic Nikon NIKKOR 50mm f/1.2 Ai-S by one of our readers, Christian Duguay from Montreal, Canada.
 A quick note from Nasim: while I was going through testing some of the older manual focus lenses (including the 50mm f/1.2 Ai-S), Christian contacted me via email and sent some of his thoughts on the lens.
 After a couple of emails back and forth, I requested him to write a review of the lens, so that we could share it with our readers.
-Christian accepted the challenge and we both agreed that it could be a good idea if we both worked on it – I would provide all optical test results, while he would write the text and provide sample images.
+Christian accepted the challenge and we both agreed that it could be a good idea if we both worked on it – I would provide all-optical test results, while he would write the text and provide sample images.
 So in a way, this is a collaborative effort between the two of us.
 Enjoy!

 When I read a few weeks ago at Photography Life that Nasim wanted to review some of the Nikkor Ai-S manual focus lenses, I was really pleased by the idea.
 In fact, I was longing for that since the summer of 2012.
 At that time, I was looking for a 28mm prime and although Nikon had launched a new 28mm f/1.8G in April of that year, I opted for an all-manual f/2.8 Ai-S lens.
 The reviews I read about it were interesting and convincing, so I decided to order one new from the US, because it was not available in Canada.
 When I received the lens, I was totally amazed by its high quality, intrinsic beauty and special craftsmanship.
 This was my first contact with these old Nikkor Ai-S lenses.

 If you browse through Nikon’s catalog, you will realize that the company actually has 8 manual focus lenses in their line-up ranging from a 20mm f/2.8 to a Micro-Nikkor 105mm f/2.8.
-Surprisingly, theses lenses are still in production today in the “Land of the Rising Sun”.
+Surprisingly, these lenses are still in production today in the “Land of the Rising Sun”.
 They can all be purchased brand new in the US with a regular Nikon Warranty.
 Amongst them, there is quite an interesting prime: an ultra-high-speed 50mm f/1.2 Ai-S. This is the fastest lens currently made by Nikon and there have never been an autofocus version of it.
 Because it’s a manual focus lens released in 1981, it gets little attention nowadays, especially since cameras have high ISO performance and most of us don’t shoot with film anymore.
 So, this 50mm prime has stayed in the shadows in recent years and unfortunately, few people know about it.
 It is therefore worth making an effort to rediscover what this unique and unusual lens has to reveal and to shine the light on it in this review!

 The front element of the lens extends for about 1 cm when focusing but does not rotate.
 It sports a 52mm filter thread as most of the Ai-S lenses do.
 The lens is available from Nikon’s retailers and the street price in the US is about $699.
 In Canada, you can get it for $599.
 By the way, this is the only Ai-S lens distributed by Nikon Canada.
-It is available on special order only and comes with a 5 year warranty.
+It is available on special order only and comes with a 5-year warranty.
 This lens is pricier than the Nikon 50mm f/1.4G but still affordable for such an ultra-high-speed prime, especially since the new Nikon 58mm f/1.4G sells for one thousand dollars more.

 As Nasim wrote in his review of the Nikon 50mm f/1.4G, “the focal length of 50mm lenses was considered a standard or normal focal length, because it closely resembles the perspective of the human eye.
 These lenses were widely popular on film cameras and the focal length was ideal for portraiture and everyday photography.
-As digital SLRs and zoom lenses started taking over the market, popularity of 50mm primes also decreased.
-Now that full frame digital cameras are getting more and more affordable, the once forgotten 50mm lenses are regaining their popularity among many photographers”.
+As digital SLRs and zoom lenses started taking over the market, the popularity of 50mm primes also decreased.
+Now that full-frame digital cameras are getting more and more affordable, the once-forgotten 50mm lenses are regaining their popularity among many photographers”.
 I agree with Nasim.
 This focal length is really versatile for a lot of photographic applications ranging from landscape to portraiture.
 I think we need to work again with it and not snob it.
 It’s what I’m now rediscovering with this 50mm f/1.2 lens.

-2) Handling, Build and Focus Performance
+Handling, Build and Focus Performance

 Like other Ai-S lenses, the 50mm f/1.2 is a wonderful piece of craftsmanship made of metal and glass.
 It weighs 12.7 oz (360 g) which is heavier than the 50mm f/1.4G (9.9 oz or 280 g) and almost identical to the new 58mm f/1.4G (13.6 oz or 385 g).
 The rubberized focus ring is conveniently located on the front of the lens barrel and operates very smoothly, thanks to its helicoids mechanism.
 The tactile feeling we experience when rotating the ring with the thumb and index fingers is an important part of the pleasure shooting with this manual focus lens.
 Till now, this 50mm has the best focus ring I have experienced, better than my Zeiss 35mm f/2.0 or my Nikkor 28mm f/2.8 Ai-S.